-You may associate pneumonia with the melodrama of a soap opera: prolonged hospital stays, oxygen tents, and family members whispering in bedside huddles.
+You may associate pneumonia with dramatic movie scenes involving prolonged hospital stays, oxygen tents, and family members whispering in bedside huddles.
 It's true that pneumonia can be serious.
-But more often pneumonia is an infection that can be easily treated at home without a hospital stay.
+But more often pneumonia is an infection that can be easily treated at home without having to go to the hospital.

-Pneumonia is commonly caused by viruses, such as the influenza virus (flu) and adenovirus.
-Other viruses, such as respiratory syncytial virus (RSV), are common causes of pneumonia in young children and infants.
+Pneumonia is often caused by viruses, such as the influenza virus (flu) and adenovirus.
+Other viruses, such as respiratory syncytial virus (RSV) and human metapneumovirus, are common causes of pneumonia in young kids and babies.

 Bacteria such as Streptococcus pneumoniae can cause pneumonia, too.
-People with bacterial pneumonia are usually sicker than those with viral pneumonia, but can be effectively treated with antibiotic medications.
+People with bacterial pneumonia are usually sicker than those with viral pneumonia, but they can be treated with antibiotic medications.

 You might have heard the terms "double pneumonia" or "walking pneumonia."
 Double pneumonia simply means that the infection is in both lungs.
 It's common for pneumonia to affect both lungs, so don't worry if your doctor says this is what you have — it doesn't mean you're twice as sick.

 Walking pneumonia refers to pneumonia that is mild enough that you may not even know you have it.
-Walking pneumonia (also called atypical pneumonia because it's different from the typical bacterial pneumonia) is common in teens and is often caused by a tiny microorganism, Mycoplasma pneumoniae.
+Walking pneumonia (also called atypical pneumonia because it's different from the typical bacterial pneumonia) is common in teens and is often caused by a tiny microorganism, Mycoplasma pneumoniae (pronounced: my-co-PLAZ-ma noo-MO-nee-ay).
 Like the typical bacterial pneumonia, walking pneumonia also can be treated with antibiotics.

-When pneumonia is caused by bacteria, a person tends to become sick quickly and develops a high fever and has difficulty breathing.
-When it's caused by a virus, symptoms generally appear more gradually and might be less severe.
+When pneumonia is caused by bacteria, a person tends to become sick quickly, develop a high fever, and have difficulty breathing.
+When it's caused by a virus, the illness comes on more gradually and might be less severe.

 Someone's symptoms can help the doctor identify the type of pneumonia.
 Mycoplasma pneumoniae, for example, often causes headaches, sore throats, and rash in addition to the symptoms listed above.

-Doctors recommend that everyone 6 months and older gets a flu vaccine.
-That's because pneumonia often happens as a complication of the flu.
-Call your doctor's office to see when these vaccines are available.
+Doctors recommend that everyone 6 months and older get an annual flu shot.
+That's because someone with the flu could then come down with pneumonia.
+Call your doctor's office or check your local health department to see when these vaccines are available.

 You also can stay strong and help avoid some of the illnesses that might lead to pneumonia by eating as healthily as possible, getting a minimum of 8 to 10 hours of sleep a night, and not smoking.

 With influenza pneumonia, for example, someone may become sick as soon as 12 hours or as long as 3 days after exposure to the flu virus.
-But with walking pneumonia, a person may not have symptoms until 2 to 3 weeks after becoming infected.
+But with walking pneumonia, a person may not feel it until 2 to 3 weeks after becoming infected.

-Most types of pneumonia resolve within a week or two, although a cough can linger for several weeks more.
+Most types of pneumonia clear up within a week or two, although a cough can linger for several weeks more.
 In severe cases, it may take longer to completely recover.

 If you think you may have pneumonia, tell a parent or other adult and be sure you see a doctor.
-Be especially aware of your breathing; if you have chest pain or trouble breathing or if your lips or fingers look blue, you should go to a doctor's office or to a hospital emergency department right away.
+Pay attention to your breathing; if you have chest pain or trouble breathing or if your lips or fingers look blue, go to a doctor's office or to a hospital emergency department right away.

-If pneumonia is suspected, the doctor will perform a physical exam and might order a chest X-ray and blood tests.
+If doctors think a person has pneumonia, they will do a physical exam and might order a chest X-ray and blood tests.
 People with bacterial or atypical pneumonia will probably be given antibiotics to take at home.
 The doctor also will recommend getting lots of rest and drinking plenty of fluids.

 Some people with pneumonia need to be hospitalized to get better — usually babies, young kids, and people older than 65.
 However, hospital care may be needed for a teen who:

-If your doctor has prescribed medicine, be sure to follow the directions carefully.
+If your doctor has prescribed medicine, follow the directions carefully.

 And finally, be sure to rest.
 This is a good time to sleep, watch TV, read, and lay low.
 If you treat your body right, it will repair itself and you'll be back to normal in no time.